 In addition to the TLS flaw, several other vulnerabilities pose risks.
 CVE-2026-21714 affects HTTP/2 servers and can lead to resource exhaustion due to unhandled flow control errors.
 If exploited, a malicious client can send malformed WINDOW_UPDATE frames, resulting in a memory leak and potential denial-of-service (DoS) conditions.

 Another vulnerability, CVE-2026-21717, targets the V8 engine's string hashing mechanism.
 By crafting specific payloads, attackers can create hash collisions that degrade the performance of the Node.js process, leading to a classic HashDoS attack.
-These vulnerabilities highlight the critical need for developers and system administrators to stay vigilant and apply updates promptly.
+Furthermore, the local privilege escalation vulnerability allows attackers to execute arbitrary code within the context of the user running the Node.js application, significantly increasing the attack surface for Windows applications.

 Patch Status